codybartfast/csv/ReadMe.md

 -----------------

-Non-standard types, and custom text formats can be supported by explictly providing or parsing the CVS text.
-For example, if we want to store the original air date in the form `"20:00 on 15-08-2008"`:
+Non-standard types, and custom text formats can be supported by explictly providing the CVS text or by parsing from the CVS text.
+For example, to store the original air date in the form `"20:00 on 15-08-2008"`:

 Converting to CSV text: